Village of the Branch, New York

-Village of the Branch is a village in the Town of Smithtown in Suffolk County, New York, United States.
-The population was 1,807 at the 2010 census.
-The village incorporated in 1927.
+Village of the Branch (also known as Branch Village, The Branch, or simply Branch) is a village in the Town of Smithtown in Suffolk County, on Long Island, in New York, United States.
+It is considered part of the Greater Smithtown area, which is anchored by Smithtown.
+The population was 1,735 at the time of the 2020 census.

-The village shares its post office and ZIP code with the nearby hamlet of Smithtown, which is also the Town seat of the Town of Smithtown.
+History

+The Village of the Branch incorporated itself as a village in 1927.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.0 sqmi, of which 0.9 sqmi is land and 0.04 sqmi, or 3.09%, is water.